mkejeiri/Events-sourcing/README.md

 The **RabbitMQ** server is a message broker that acts as a message coordinator for the applications that integrate together. i.e. a common platform for sending and receiving messages.

 **RabbitMQ features** :
-- reliability : message broker built on top of a solid, high-performance, reliable, and durable foundations, this includes Messages can be persisted to disk to guard from loss when a server is restarted,and message delivery acknowledgements from receiver to sender to ensure that the message has been received and stored.
+- reliability : message broker built on top of a solid, high-performance, reliable, and durable foundations, this includes Messages can be persisted to disk to guard from loss when a server is restarted, and message delivery acknowledgements from receiver to sender to ensure that the message has been received and stored.

 - routing: messages passes through exchanges before they are stored in a queue, There are different exchange - a complex routing scenarios by binding exchanges together